OpenConext/Monitor-bundle/README.md

 [![Code_Checks](https://github.com/OpenConext/Monitor-bundle/actions/workflows/code_checks.yaml/badge.svg)](https://github.com/OpenConext/Monitor-bundle/actions/workflows/code_checks.yaml)

-A Symfony 5/6/7 bundle that adds a /health and /info endpoint to your application.
+A Symfony 5/6/7 bundle that adds an /internal/health and /internal/info endpoint to your application.

 The endpoints return JSON responses.
 The `/internal/info` endpoint tries to give as much information about the currently installed version of the application as possible.
 This information is based on the build path of the installation.
 But also